mortie/beanbar/README.md

 the hackability goal.

-I haven't used a computer with less than 16GB of RAM for quite a while, so I'm not exactl starved for RAM.
+I haven't used a computer with less than 16GB of RAM for quite a while, so I'm not exactly starved for RAM.

 ## Configuration